CLOSE

 Coral Caves and Underground Lakes of Barbados

 Barbados is a fabric of soils and flora, on top of sandstone rock and coral pushed out of the sea by ancient volcanic action.
-The land is hilly and rocky with a vast underground system of rivers, caves and lakes that supply clear, delicious drinking water.
+The land is hilly and rocky with an underground system of rivers, caves and lakes.

 The coral rocks that contain the underground water systems, are covered with a thin film of top soil measuring less than a foot on average and hardly more than a few feet at the deepest point.
 It is a delicate and critical balance that has supported the great sugar plantations of the past and continues to sustain a diversifying base of agricultural production.